sullvs/Departmental-Email-Sorter/README.md

 ## Dataset

 The dataset utilized for this project was specifically collected and preprocessed using various NLP techniques.
+The dataset consists of three columns:

+- **Subject**: The subject line of the email.
+- **Email**: The body content of the email.
+- **Department**: The target department to which the email belongs (Customer Service, Information Technology (IT), or Human Resources (HR)).

 The preprocessing phase involved the following:

 - **Word Embedding**: The word2vec method was employed for word embedding, allowing for the transformation of textual data into a numerical format suitable for deep learning models.